aerospike/cloud-qualification/README.md

 ### 1. Server Parameters
 Server side parameters such as write-block-size and service-threads.
 The default configs are held in `aerospike.conf`.

+#### Tests Section
 A parameter *needs* to be defined in `aerospike.conf` in order for the Tests section of `params.yaml` to be applied.
 Otherwise the YCSB test will just run against your default config.

-See the Tests section of `params.yaml`
+Tests are formated like the follwing:
+`name: start,end,interval`

+* **name** - The aerospike config parameter to change.
+This is case sensitive
+* **start** - The starting value to test from
+* **end** - The ending value
+* **interval** - The interval between each successive value.

+For example:
+`service-threads: 2,8,2` means test the `service-threads` parameter, starting from 2, until you reach 8 or more, by increments of 2.
+Therefore, you test `service-threads` with the following values: 2,4,6,8.

+_NOTE_
+For `write-block-size`, the interval is a multiplier.
+So `write-block-size: 128,1024,2` would mean testing `write-block-size` with values of: 128,256,512,1024.

 ### 2. Instance Parameters
 #### EC2 ####
-Aerospike instance size as in the cluster size, and instance type
+Aerospike Server instance size as in the cluster size, and instance type
 See the Servers section of `params.yaml`

 YCSB Client instance size as in number of clients and instance type.